Reds vs. Orioles Player Props Betting Odds

 India Stats

-- India has recorded 78 hits with 17 doubles, 10 home runs and 31 walks.
+- Jonathan India has recorded 79 hits with 17 doubles, 10 home runs and 31 walks.
 He has driven in 40 runs with 11 stolen bases.

 India Recent Games